Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 So, NetTotalScore1 measures the score difference between top scoring players for each side.
 The absolute value is taken, so the sign does not matter.

-Negative values in the table indicate that the regular matchmaking group is higher for that metric because it is the result of values from the strict group minus values from the not strict group.

 "All" related rows calculates an average for the team and enemy to compute the value.

 ScoreDamageRatio is defined as total score divided by damage taken.
 So, NetScoreDamageRatio1 calculates the difference between the